DESTINATIONS · CALABRIA

-The Cathedral of Santa Maria dell'Isodia in Bova is one of the most important sacred sites in Calabria, attracting tourists with its unique charm.
-Situated on a picturesque rocky outcrop at an elevation of 820 metres above sea level, it resembles an island, and its history reaches back to Norman and Byzantine times.
-For lovers of Italy and enthusiasts of sacred architecture, this site constitutes a unique historical laboratory where Greek and Latin influences intertwine.
+The Cathedral of Santa Maria dell'Isodia in Bova is an important sacred monument of Calabria, attracting tourists with its location and history.
+Bova itself lies at about 820 metres above sea level, while the cathedral complex and the castle area occupy a higher rocky ridge towering over the town.
+For lovers of Italy and sacred architecture, this is a place where Greek and Latin traditions clearly meet.

 Historical Significance of the Cathedral in Bova for Calabria

-The Normans, building this cathedral after 1075, inscribed it in a series of sites of religious and military significance, creating an inseparable complex with the nearby castle.
-Thanks to the miraculous image of the Madonna dell'Isodia, the cathedral gained renown as a popular pilgrimage sanctuary, uniting the local community for centuries.
-The name Isodia derives from the Greek term Eisodia, meaning the Presentation of the Virgin Mary at the Temple, underscoring strong links with Eastern tradition.
+In the Norman era, the church was inscribed in a chain of sites of religious and defensive significance, creating a natural link with the nearby castle.
+Thanks to the image of the Madonna dell'Isodia, the church for centuries gathered community life and local devotion.
+The name Isodia derives from the Greek term Eisodia, referring to the feast of the Presentation of the Blessed Virgin Mary at the Temple, celebrated in the Eastern tradition on 21 November.

 Significance of the Cult of Our Lady of the Island for the Bova Community